This Texas brewing company wants to pay you to eat and drink your way across the Lone Star State - NewsBreak

 - Visit KarbachRanchWaterWanderer.com and fill out the entry form, as well as enter a 100 maximum word essay detailing why you want to be the Karbach Ranch Water Ambassador, why you want to visit the Southwest this year and/or why you want to bring good news to the country.

-For more information, visit Karbach Brewery on social media or visit their website .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+For more information, visit Karbach Brewery on social media or visit their website.

 Comments / 0